altrsoftware/altr-alation-tag-policy/README.md

 ## How it works

 The tool:

-01. gets snowflake databases in Alation
+01. gets Snowflake databases in Alation
-02. gets columns that have custom field, 'Policy Tags', values
+02. gets Alation columns that have 'ALTR Policy Tags' applied
 03. applies tag values to corresponding Snowflake columns
 04. gets databases in ALTR
 05. checks for corresponding Alation databases
-06. if there is a database in Alation (that has tagged columns) and not in ALTR it adds said database to ALTR
+06. adds databases to ALTR if they have tagged columns in Alation and are currently not in ALTR

 07. adds tagged columns to ALTR to be governed
 08. updates existing databases in ALTR to import Snowflake Object Tags